JeelBhalodia/SWT-1920/README.md

 Formally, given a training sample of tweets and labels, where label ‘1’ denotes the tweet is racist/sexist and label ‘0’ denotes the tweet is not racist/sexist, the objective is to predict the labels on the given test dataset.
 The evaluation metric from this practice problem is F1-Score.

+Note: All the exercises for the project has been done only from the previous repository.
+This is just an extension.